Recall-Masters/terraform-aws-sns-to-sentry/README.md

 ## Outputs

-- `module.terraform-aws-sns-to-sentry.topic.id` is the ARN of the topic that will trigger the Lambda,
+- `module.terraform-aws-sns-to-sentry.sns_topic.id` is the ARN of the topic that will trigger the Lambda
+- `module.terraform-aws-sns-to-sentry.iam_policy.arn` is the ARN of the iam pollicy that have publish access to topic